enriquegrodrigo/spark-crowd/sphinx/package/other.rst

   +------------------------+---------+---------------+---------+------+------+-------+-------+---------+------+------+

 Next we show the results for GLAD and IBCC.
-As the user can see, both packages obtain similar results in terms of accuracy.
-Regarding execution time, both packages obtain comparable results in the two smaller datasets (with a slight speedup in the ``binary2``) for the GLAD algorithm.
-However, Truth-inf is not able to complete the execution for the two largest datasets.
+As can be seen, both packages obtain similar results in terms of accuracy.
+Regarding execution time, they obtain comparable results in the two smaller datasets (with a slight speedup in ``binary2``) for the GLAD algorithm.
+However, for this algorithm, Truth-inf is not able to complete the execution for the two largest datasets.
-In the case of IBCC, the speedup starts to be noticeable from the second dataset.
-Again, Truth-inf was unable to complete the execution in a reasonable ammount of time for the last dataset.
+In the case of IBCC, the speedup starts to be noticeable from the second dataset on.
+It is also noticeable that Truth-Inf did not complete the execution for the last dataset.